ourresearch/future-oa/README.md

 <a href="https://htmlpreview.github.io/?https://github.com/Impactstory/future-oa/blob/master/manuscript.html">https://htmlpreview.github.io/?https://github.com/Impactstory/future-oa/blob/master/manuscript.html</a></p>

 The actual submitted version had a few final tweeks in [Google Docs here](https://docs.google.com/document/d/1NtGVKTQU7i6WGDIEtOGdrYgAxyhc7l51dBMUnn_CDpg/edit#) and then were exported to the gdoc_git export directory, and finally saved as a pdf.
+Images are all in https://github.com/Impactstory/future-oa/tree/master/gdoc_export/images if you are looking for them (numbers not related to Figure numbers in text alas).